 In the Maths department we aim to embed the whole school curriculum intent, through and beyond our curriculum.
 We do these in line with the three principles across the school.

-In Maths we also aim to raise awareness of how mathematics can be used to mislead, Teachers identify this through:
+We also teach student how mathematics can be used to mislead, via:

 Students are introduced to famous mathematicians around the world and their contributions to the mathematics we study today.